sigstore/sigstore-js/packages/client/README.md

   * `keySelector` `<Function>`: Callback invoked to retrieve the public key (as either `string` or `Buffer`) necessary to verify the bundle signature.
 Not used when the signature was generated from a Fulcio-issued signing certificate.
     * `hint` `<String>`: The hint from the bundle used to identify the the signing key.

-### tuf

-The `tuf` object contains utility function for working with the Sigstore TUF repository.

-#### client([options])

-Returns a TUF client which can be used to retrieve targets from the Sigstore TUF repository.

-* `options` `<Object>`
-  * `tufMirrorURL` `<string>`: Base URL for the Sigstore TUF repository.
-Defaults to `'https://tuf-repo-cdn.sigstore.dev'`
-  * `tufRootPath` `<string>`: Path to the initial trusted root for the TUF repository.
-Defaults to the embedded root.
-  * `tufCachePath` `<string>`: Absolute path to the directory to be used for caching downloaded TUF metadata and targets.
-Defaults to a directory named "sigstore-js" within the platform-specific application data directory.

-The returned object exposes a `getTarget(path)` function which returns the contents of the target at the specified path in the Sigstore TUF repository.

-#### getTarget(path[, options]) (deprecated)

-Returns the contents of the target at the specified path in the Sigstore TUF repository.
-This method has been deprecated and will be removed in the next major version.
-You should use the TUF `client` function to retrieve a stateful TUF client and then call `getTarget` against that object.
-This will avoid re-initializing the internal TUF state between requests.

-* `path` `<string>`: The [path-relative-url string](https://url.spec.whatwg.org/#path-relative-url-string) that uniquely identifies the target within the Sigstore TUF repository.
-* `options` `<Object>`
-  * `tufMirrorURL` `<string>`: Base URL for the Sigstore TUF repository.
-Defaults to `'https://tuf-repo-cdn.sigstore.dev'`
-  * `tufRootPath` `<string>`: Path to the initial trusted root for the TUF repository.
-Defaults to the embedded root.
-  * `tufCachePath` `<string>`: Absolute path to the directory to be used for caching downloaded TUF metadata and targets.
-Defaults to a directory named "sigstore-js" within the platform-specific application data directory.

 ### utils

 The `utils` object contains a few internal utility functions.
 These are exposed